TheDodylectableX/010_Templates/README.md

-# dodys-010-templates
+# My 010 Editor Templates' repository
-All my 010 Editor templates will be here :)
+All my 010 Editor templates will be here, usually stuff related to models or anything else will be here